 My pores have gotten me totally down lately.
 I never had issues with large pores in my teens and twenties, but my mid-thirties brought a drastic change in my skin—some changes good (it went from oily to *gasp* normal), and some bad (like these craters of pores that started showing up).
-Upon further research and consultation with my dermatologist, it seems like another one of those lovely byproducts of aging includes decreased elasticity in your skin.
+Upon further research and consultation with my dermatologist, it seems like another one of those lovely byproducts of ageing includes decreased elasticity in your skin.
 Combine that with with oil and skin cell build up, and all those factors may cause your pores to become larger.
 Although there is nothing you can do to actually decrease pore size, you can minimise their appearance.

 If you’re wondering how to minimise pores, here are some tried and true ways to minimise the appearance of pores on your face—for good.